 RETRY POWER ON The lens came into contact with an obstruction while moving.
 The camera will turn off automatically when this message appears.
 Remove the obstruction and turn power back on again.
 SYSTEM ERROR Your camera system is corrupted.
 Contact your retailer or a CASIO authorized service center.
 The card is locked.
 The LOCK switch of the SD or SDHC memory card loaded in the camera is in the locked position.
 You cannot store images to or delete images from a memory card that is locked.
 There are no files.
 There are no files in built-in memory or on the memory card.
 There are no printing images.
 Set up DPOF.
 There are currently no files specified for printing.
-Configure the required DPOF settings (page 82).
+Configure the required DPOF settings (page 85).
 This card is not formatted.
 The memory card loaded in the camera is not formatted.
-Format the memory card (page 112).
+Format the memory card (page 116).
 This file cannot be played.
 The file you are trying to access is corrupted or is a type that cannot be displayed by this camera.
-This function cannot be used.
-This message will appear part way through an operation when you attempt to use a function that is not allowed in combination with another function.
+This function cannot be used. when you attempt to use a function that is not allowed in